 There isn't a perfect answer.
 The change will need to happen at a systemic level.
 After all, nobody decides that they want to be homeless.

 Shelters, treatment facilities, and mental health services can provide a working solution, but resources may be scant.
-Moreover, adults who have already lived independently often struggle with the rule and structure required in formal facilities.
+Moreover, adults who have already lived independently often struggle with the rule and structure required at formal facilities.

 The journey out of homelessness can represent a battle in and of itself.
 Youth need to feel safe and supported in order to feel motivated for a new way of living.
 Additionally, they often need proof that they aren't getting scammed or conned (which is a prevailing problem on the streets).